mcgettrm/fanwave/README.md

 - PHPStan
 - Swagger Documentation
 - Vitest
+- Take another look at the permissions issue related to docker volumes overwriting `www-data` in the containers

 ## Interesting
 - No Artisan on host machine due to PHP not being installed